krisht/Game-of-Set/README.md

 Either create a game by clicking the "CREATE GAME" button or join a game by selecting a game and clicking the "JOIN GAME" button!

-1. How do I create a game?
+1. **How do I create a game?**
+  * Just click the **CREATE GAME** button!
+Don't forget to make a name for the game!

-2. How do I join a game?
+2. **How do I join a game?**
+  * Click on a game you want to join, and click the **JOIN GAME** button!

-3. My friend created a game and I can't see the game!
-What should I do?
+3. **My friend created a game and I can't see the game!
+What should I do?**
-(Refresh button)
+  * Your board is probably not refreshed!
+Click **REFRESH** button to refresh the game!

-4. Why can't I join a game?
+4. **Why can't I join a game?**

-There are multiple reasons as to why you can't join a game, including:
+  * There are multiple reasons as to why you can't join a game, including:
     * There are already 4 people in a game!
 Each game only takes a maximum of four people.
 Either choose a game with less than 4 people or create a new game!
     * The game you're trying to join no longer exists.
-Refresh the game listing by clicking the blue "REFRESH" button!
+Refresh the game listing by clicking the blue **REFRESH** button!